mdNaimulHoque/OOP-project-by-CPP/README.md

 If the Student is found, call update_marks() function to update the english_marks of that Student.

 Print all information except the password of all Student.

+## ##Shop-manage

+Make a class named Shop.
+The members of Shop class is given below:
+Shop
+{
+string product_name[10];
+int product_price[10];
+int product_quantity[10];
+int total_income;
+}
+Make all members except the total_income as public.
+Make a getter and setter function for total_income so that we can know the total_income of that class.
+Take input of all members of the Shop class from the user.
+Make a system so that an user will see all products, price of those products, and the quantity.
+After that, the user can select which product he/she wants to buy.
+After selecting a product and quantity, the amount will be added to the total_income of that class.
+Must check if the quantity that user wants is available or not.
+The quantity of that product will be reduced also.

+---